Frequently Asked Questions

 Where do I have to live to attend Kensington Woods?

 There is no residency requirement for attending Kensington Woods Schools.
-We primarily serve students from Livingston and Washtenaw County and their surrounding areas, including Howell, Brighton, Pinckney, Whitmore Lake, Ann Arbor, Hartland, Fowlerville, South Lyon, Milford and beyond.
+We primarily serve students from Livingston, Oakland and Washtenaw County and their surrounding areas, including Howell, Brighton, Pinckney, Whitmore Lake, Ann Arbor, Hartland, Fowlerville, South Lyon, Milford and beyond.

 What is the discipline code?